-- 714. Behavioral Neuroscience.
+714. Behavioral Neuroscience.
 (3).
 Behavioral neuroscience is a relatively new and rapidly expanding discipline utilizing techniques of molecular biology, neurochemistry, neurophysiology, and psychology to investigate the neurobiological basis of behavior.
 A broad overview of the field and its relationship to these individual disciplines is presented.
 The course provides a survey of the field from the cellular level to the complexity of molar aspects of behavior including learning and memory.
-An introduction to lab models of human neurobiological disorders is included. - 722.
-Behavioral Pharmacology.
+An introduction to lab models of human neurobiological disorders is included.

+722. Behavioral Pharmacology.
 (3) Focuses on behavioral factors that influence the effects of drugs.
 Material presented provides a detailed review of the rate-dependent, reinforcing, and stimulating effects of drugs.
 Additional topics include behavioral factors related to tolerance and sensitization and a review of animal models of drug action.
 Instructor:

 PSY 623; BIO 623 Animal Behavior.
-(3) Survey of laboratory and field research on animal behavior.
+(3); BIO 624.
+Hormones and Behavior.
+(3) BIO 625.
+Chronobiology.
+(3)